pGarciaS/PREEMACS/README.md

 ## PREEMACS NHP TEMPLATES

-In order to customized FreeSurfer to NHP, PREEMACS  based on 33 subjects from (29) PRIME-DE (Milham et al., 2018) and (4) UNAM-INB data sets has developed.
+In order to customized FreeSurfer to NHP, PREEMACS based on 33 subjects from (29) PRIME-DE (Milham et al., 2018) and (4) UNAM-INB data sets, has developed.

 1) **PREEMACS FreeSurfer segmentation atlas**, with cortical and subcortical labels